tronglh241/Depth-Anything-V2/INSTALL.md

-Got it!
-Here's a revised version of the README, tailored to provide clear instructions on setting up the environment to run **Depth Anything V2**:

----

 # Depth Anything V2 Installation Guide

 This guide will walk you through setting up the environment to run **Depth Anything V2**.